digitalrebar/provision/doc/integrations/krib.rst

 Configure with the CLI
 ======================

+The configuration of the Cluster includes a *Stagemap* - and depending on which stage map you use, will determine if the cluster is built via install-to-local-disk or via an immutable pattern (live boot in-memory boot process).
+Outside of the stagemap differences, all remaining configuration elements are the same.

-Create the YAML for the Profile with stagemap and param required - modify the *Name* or other fields as appropriate - be sure you rename all subsequent fields appropriately.
+You must create a *Profile* from YAML (or JSON if you prefer) with the stagemap and param required information.
+Modify the *Name* or other fields as appropriate - be sure you rename all subsequent fields appropriately.
+This example uses CentOS 7 as the BootEnv for the install-to-local-disk option.

+Additionally - insure you correctly modify the ``ssh-access`` Param to inject your apprpriate SSH public key half or halves appropriately.

   ::

     echo '
     ---
     Name: "my-k8s-cluster"
-    Description: "My Kubernetes Cluster"
+    Description: "Kubernetes install-to-local-disk"
     Params:
       krib/cluster-profile: "my-k8s-cluster"
       change-stage/map: